SAH Frequently Asked Questions

 How much does it cost to participate?

-- $45 per person for alternate paddlers, non-paddling BCS and supporters.
+- $45 per person for family and friends who will not be paddling.

 What’s included in the registration fee?